OccupOS/OccupOSMonitor/README.md

-In case something with the packages doesn't work (bower could have a proble, or the grunt-bower task, or even one of the javascript-libraries) you can download a working 1.0.0 version of OccupOSMonitor here: http://sdrv.ms/10h6Phi Once tht is done, just carry one with the next step.
+In case something with the packages doesn't work (bower could have a proble, or the grunt-bower task, or even one of the javascript-libraries) you can download a working 1.0.0 version of OccupOSMonitor here: http://sdrv.ms/10h6Phi Once you finished downloading this, just carry one with the next step.

 Fire up the server: